17 Everyday Items Not to Flush to Avoid Septic System Repairs

 13. Bleach

 This one might surprise you, but you shouldn’t be pouring bleach down your toilet drain.
-Bleach is corrosive and damaging to your toilet and septic system.
-Bleach can potentially create toxic fumes when it reacts with other substances in your plumbing.
+Bleach is highly corrosive and can damage pipes, harm beneficial bacteria in septic tanks, and disrupt treatment systems.
+Additionally, bleach can produce dangerous toxic fumes when it reacts with other substances in your plumbing.
+Use septic-safe cleaning alternatives to avoid costly septic system repair.

 14. Cooking Grease